chronicblondiee/searchctl/scripts/README.md

 # Test Scripts

-Automated testing for searchctl functionality with consistent logging and shared utilities.
+Automated testing for searchctl functionality with emoji-free logging and shared utilities for better CI/CD compatibility.

 ## Quick Start